Ernie Manouse: Career

-Manouse began his career in television with NBC Network News, then moved into radio with WLS and WLUW in Chicago, and then moved back to TV at HoustonPBS.
-Ernie has since worked his way through many aspects of talk shows, from screening calls on the call-in radio shows Sex Talk and The Phyllis Levy Show to hosting his own brand of chat and magazine programs.
-He can also be seen on PBS Stations across the country hosting numerous pledge and entertainment specials, including three of public television's most successful pledge events with financial guru Suze Orman.
+Manouse began his career in television with NBC Network News, before moving to radio at WLS and WLUW in Chicago.
+He returned to TV at HoustonPBS, and has since worked his way through many aspects of talk shows, from screening calls on the call-in radio shows Sex Talk, and The Phyllis Levy Show, to hosting his own brand of chat and magazine programs.

 In 1996, Ernie moved to Houston, Texas, and spent six years hosting and producing the daily magazine program WeekNight Edition, which evolved into WeekDAY and became Houston's most celebrated local television program, earning multiple Emmy and Houston Press Club awards.
 Manouse shared with Matthew Brawley the 2006 Katie Award for "Outstanding Interview/Talk Show" for the southern region.

 In October 2002, Manouse helped to create and produce the local primetime magazine show The Connection, which he hosted for two years.

 In 2004, Manouse launched the syndicated series InnerVIEWS with Ernie Manouse.
 This award-winning series is distributed nationally to PBS stations across the country and airs in more than 100 cities in the U.S. and the Virgin Islands.
 The show features Manouse in unedited, one-on-one interviews with noted personalities such as Patti LuPone and Jamie Foxx.
 Manouse thoroughly researches his guests before interviewing them and arranges an informal setting to encourage spontaneous discussion.